 - Deliver stuff through platforms like Instacart and even UberEats

 If in employment, ask for a raise.
 You’d be surprised by the response.
 The worst they can do is say no, and you live to ask another day.
-You also plant the seeds for a raise.
-Go ahead, prep for the conversation, let me know how that goes.
+You also plant the seeds in your employer’s mind of a raise.
+Go ahead, prep for the pay negotiation conversation.

 It’s one of the most fundamental tips to save money.
 It’s such a simple idea, yet so challenging to implement.
 There are always bills screaming at you.
 Rent, food, insurance etc. You end up allocating your paycheck to everything and everyone else but yourself.
 It begs the question then, how do you pay yourself first?

 Start with just a small amount.
-Set $10 for example from your paycheck and send it to your savings account.
-You can scoff at that figure, but trust me, it adds up.
+Set $10 aside, for example from your paycheck and send it to your savings account.
+You can scoff at that figure, but trust me, it adds up eventually.
 The point here is to build up a savings habit.
 Once you see the progress, you get more likely to save more.

 If that’s not an option, use apps like Acorns that rounds off some change from your debit card, and invests it automatically for you.
 Very tiny amounts of money, yet they add up fast and help you build your savings.